Manmadedrummer/AIO-Blackjack/README.md

 ### 5. Credits

 - **Custom NPC Script:** Manmadedrummer, Araxia Devs
-- **Assets and Sounds:** Custom Assets made by Manmadedrumemr with ChatGPT
+- **Assets:** Custom Assets made by Manmadedrumemr with ChatGPT
+- **Minor Fix** A special thank you to Crow for the minor fix that address the money check for betting and the Play Again button
 - **Annotation in scripts by _ChatGPT (I was too lazy to write them lol)_**